-In 2021, our Chairman and Chief Executive Officer attended Compensation Committee meetings at which executive compensation (other than our Chairman and Chief Executive Officer's compensation) was discussed, and he worked with the Compensation Committee to develop compensation recommendations for the Named Executive Officers (apart from himself), based on individual experience and breadth of knowledge, internal considerations, individual performance during the relevant year and other factors deemed relevant by the Compensation Committee.
-The Chairman and Chief Executive Officer's input was one of the factors considered by the Compensation Committee in determining overall compensation for the other Named Executive Officers and other key employees.
-The Compensation Committee used Compensia's analysis to formulate compensation recommendations for the Chairman and Chief Executive Officer.
-Discussions regarding compensation for our Chairman and Chief Executive Officer were held by the Compensation Committee in an executive session.
+In 2022, our former Chief Executive Officer and former Chairman of the Board attended Compensation Committee meetings at which executive compensation (other than his compensation) was discussed, and he worked with the Compensation Committee to develop compensation recommendations for the Named Executive Officers (apart from himself), based on individual experience and breadth of knowledge, internal considerations, individual performance during the relevant year and other factors deemed relevant by the Compensation Committee.
+The former Chief Executive Officer's and Chairman of the Board's input was one of the factors considered by the Compensation Committee in determining overall compensation for the other Named Executive Officers and other key employees.
+The Compensation Committee used Compensia's analysis to formulate compensation recommendations for the former Chief Executive Officer and former Chairman of the Board, and discussions regarding his compensation were held by the Compensation Committee in an executive session.